ForzaWEB/.github/profile/README.md

 - ###  ``Can I benefit from all shared codes?``
  Of course, all code shared under ForzaWEB is open source and you can benefit from it.
 - ###  ``How can I get a developer role?``
 If you have web codes that you can share as open source, you can develop in ForzaWEB.
-Contact with forzaweb@workmail.com.
+Contact with forzaweb@proton.me.
 - ### ``Can I share what's shared here in my own project?`` All content shared on ForzaWeb is for our users, in order to share this content on any platform, the content must be shared with the ForzaWEB tag.
 ## Founders and Contributors 🛠